Maintaining F-1 Student Status

 To maintain your F-1 status, you must comply with ALL of the following requirements:

-- Always study full-time and make normal progress toward your degree.
+Always study full-time and make normal progress toward your degree

 - Register for 12 credit hours each semester.

-- If you were admitted to start a degree program during a summer session, you are required to register for a minimum of 6 credits during the first summer session in which you were admitted.
-If summer is your final semester, you must register for at least 6 credits during the same summer session.
+- If you were admitted to start a degree program during a summer session, you are required to enroll full-time during the first session in which you were admitted (6 credits in the same session).

 - Register for 9 credit hours each semester if you are a graduate student who holds an assistantship.